punchjay/CSHP301A/gibble03/README.md

 # Exercise 3 - Gibble Jay ejg2

-- Included is Path Core + Test Automation for CanRack, and updated PurchasePrice
+- Included is Core Path 3.1, 3.2 + Test Automation 3.1, 3.2 for CanRack, and updated PurchasePrice